The stats.ComputeStats class

 Stand-alone allelic frequencies

 There is a logical relationship between the classes Align, Site, and Freq: the latter two can be created based on instances of the respective previous one, but they can also be provided by external means.
-In other words, Align and even Site can be bypassed if the corresponding data is not available.
+In other words, Align and even Site can be bypassed if the corresponding data are not available.
 We have seen in the previous section that it is not necessary to artifically create an Align instance if only available sites are available.
 Likewise, Site can be bypassed if only frequencies are available.

 Like Site, Freq instances can be created from different types of source: from a Site instance, from a user-specified list, or from VCF data.